virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 `git push -u origin main`
 Enter your Github login information when prompted.
 The web page for your repository should now be updated with the new files.

-Finally, we have to [serve our new site on Github Pages]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#setting-up-github-pages).
+Finally, we have to [serve our new site on Github Pages]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#setting-up-github-pages){:target="_blank"}.
 In a web browser, go to the settings page for your new github repo (github.com/yourgithubusername/yourgithubusername.github.io/settings).
 Scroll down to the "Github Pages" section.
 Under "Source", click on the drop down that currently says "None" and change it to "main".
 Now, refresh the page and scroll back down to the "Github Pages" section.
 It should now say that your site is published.
 You can check the box next to "Enforce HTTPS".